undefined-academy/semana-1/github-profiles/Joaqo-0114/README.md

   #Some facts about me

 - I'm currently learning full-stack technologies on a bootcamp.
-  How to reach me: Joaquin Bianchi on every social. joaqobianchi13@gmail.com via email.
+  How to reach me: Joaquin Bianchi on every social. joaqobianchi13@gmail.com via email. and my github https://github.com/Joaquin-Bianchi

 ### 💻 Terminal Commands